A History of the Persecution of the Unvaccinated in Covid Era Canada

 “Canadians view the unvaccinated as responsible for overwhelming the health care system (48%), people who are holding Canadians back from having a new normal life (40%), endangering society (36%)“

 On that same day, in Ontario fully vaccinated people were 20% more likely to be infected with Covid than unvaccinated people were.
 75% of non-ICU Covid hospitalizations were vaccinated, as were the majority of ICU Covid hospitalizations.
 In the two weeks leading up to the poll the rate of Covid deaths was frequently higher among the boosted than among the unvaccinated.

-While adjusted for age and comorbidities unvaccinated people were still considerably more likely to be hospitalized with Covid or dying from Covid than vaccinated people were, public opinion about the threat unvaccinated people posed to society seemed to be at odds with the facts on the ground.
+Once adjusted for age and comorbidities official government data did show that unvaccinated people were still considerably more likely to be hospitalized with Covid or dying from Covid than vaccinated people were, but public opinion about the scope of the threat that unvaccinated people posed to society seemed to be at odds with the facts on the ground.

-The types of exclusion policies that targeted the unvaccinated, and the widespread support for these policies were unprecedented.
-No other group in modern Canadian history had been so openly demonized or outright banned from much of society as the unvaccinated now were.
-The closest analogue of what was happening occurred during World War II when Japanese-Canadians were not just excluded from public life but actually preemptively detained in internment camps, and had their homes and businesses sold.
+The types of exclusion policies that targeted the unvaccinated, and the widespread support for these policies were unprecedented in modern Canadian history.
+No other group had been so openly demonized or outright banned from much of society as the unvaccinated now were.
+The closest analogue of what was happening occurred during World War II when Japanese-Canadians were not just excluded from public life but actually preemptively detained in internment camps.
+The government even sold their homes and businesses.

-Things hadn’t quite gotten that far yet now but the exclusion policies already in place, the widespread support for the criminalization of the unvaccinated by making vaccination mandatory, and the minority support for jailing the unvaccinated were troubling signs.
+Things hadn’t quite gotten that far yet now but the exclusion policies already in place, the widespread support for the criminalization of the unvaccinated, and the minority support for jailing the unvaccinated were troubling signs.

 How did this happen?
 And how far could things go from here?